nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

 ### Client Features
+The Client family of features consist of the following features: Add Client, Edit Client, List Clients, Find Clients by Name, Find Clients by Insurance Plan and Delete Client.

 #### Client Class
+The Client class consists of 7 fields, each of the fields represented by its own representative classes.
+Within those classes, methods are provided to verify their respective inputs and display error message when the given input is invalid.
+This allows the fields to have a low degree of coupling, and we can change how the fields are verifield without affecting other classes in the App.
+Additionally, the Client class can be expanded to contain more fields without affecting the existing features.

+Fields
+* `Name` - The client's name.
+* `Phone` - The client's phone number.
+* `Email` - The client's email address.
+* `InsurancePlans` - Insurance Plans the client currently holds.
+  * A client may have no Insurance Plans.
+* `Location` - The client's preferred meeting location.
+* `Tags` - Tags associated with the client.
+* `ImageRes` - Image of the client.
+  * If no image is provided, a default image will be provided by the App.

+The `Client` objects are stored in a `UniqueClientList` within `ClientBook`.

 #### Add Client
+This section will detail the implementation of the Add Client feature via the `add` command.

+##### Overview of Add Client Process
+The `AddCommand` is executed through entering `add`, followed by valid parameters of the client's name, phone number, email, preferred meeting location, as well as his/her insurance plans, tags and image, if needed.
+The entire command string will be parsed to extract the parameters that were inputted, and if all inputs are valid, a Client object is constructed which is then added to the Model and saved to the local storage.
+Upon successful adding, a feedback message is displayed to the user.

+##### AddCommand
+`AddCommand` is inherited from the `Command` class and overrides its `execute()` method to initiate the creation of a client, addition to the model and saving to the local storage.
+Through the inheritance from `Command`, the `Logic` component can deal with `AddCommand` as if it is just a `Command` through polymorphism, further reducing coupling.

+##### Detailed Execution Pathway
+The diagram below details how the user's command to add a meeting propagates through the system to eventually add a meeting.

+#### Find Client by Name
+This section will detail the implementation of the Find Client by Name feature via the `find` command.

+##### Overview of Find Client by Name Process
+The `FindCommand` is executed through entering `find` followed by full keywords to return a filtered list to be displayed by the UI.
+The entire command string will be parsed to extract the keywords that were inputted and form a predicate that requires a client to match all the keywords in order to pass.
+This predicate is then used to filter the meeting list in the model and display the filtered list onto the UI.
+Upon successful filtering, a success message is displayed to the user.

+Note
+* When no keywords are provided, a feedback message will be displayed to the user.

+This process is visualised in the diagram below:

+##### FindCommand
+Similar to the `AddCommand` class, `FindCommand` is inherited from `Command` class and overrides its `execute()` method to initiate the search and filtering of the displayed list of Clients in the App's UI.
+Through the inheritance from `Command`, the `Logic` component can deal with `FindCommand` as if it were just a `Command` through polymorphism, further reducing coupling.

+##### Detailed Execution Pathway
+The diagram below details how the user's command to find clients by their names propagates through the system to eventually displays the matching clients to the user.

+#### Delete Client
+This section will detail the implementation of the Delete Client feature via the `delete` command.

+##### Overview of DeleteClient Process
+The `DeleteCommand` is executed through entering `delete`, followed by the index of the client on the entire list displayed by the UI.
+The entire command string will be parsed to extract the index that was entered and identify the client to be deleted from `UniqueClientList` within `ClientBook`.
+Subsequently, the new `UniqueClientList` is saved to local storage.

+Note
+* When an invalid index is provided, a feedback message will be displayed to the user.

+This process is visualised in the diagram below:

+##### DeleteCommand
+Similar to the `AddCommand` class, `DeleteCommand` is inherited from `Command` class and overrides its `execute()` method to initiate the search and delete the client from the `UniqueClientList` within `ClientBook`.
+Through the inheritance from `Command`, the `Logic` component can deal with `DeleteCommand` as if it were just a `Command` through polymorphism, further reducing coupling.

+##### Detailed Execution Pathway
+The diagram below details how the user's command to delete a client propagates through the system to eventually remove the matching client from the App.

 ### Meeting Features
-The Meeting family of features consist of the following features: Add Meeting, Edit Meeting, List Meeting, Find Meeting, Reschedule Meeting, Relocate Meeting, Complete Meeting and Delete Meeting.
+The Meeting family of features consist of the following features: Add Meeting, Edit Meeting, List Meetings, Find Meetings, Reschedule Meeting, Relocate Meeting, Complete Meeting and Delete Meeting.

 #### Meeting Class
-The Meeting class consists of 6 fields, each of the fields represented by own respective classes.
-Within those classes, they have their own methods to verify their respective inputs and display error message when the given input is invalid.
+The Meeting class consists of 6 fields, each of the fields represented by its own respective classes.
+Within those classes, methods are provided to verify their respective inputs and display error message when the given input is invalid.
-This allows the fields to have a low degree of coupling and we can change how the fields are verified without affecting other classes in the App.
-Additionally, the Meeting class can be expanded to contain more fields without affecting the existing fields as well.
+This allows the fields to have a low degree of coupling, and we can change how the fields are verified without affecting other classes in the App.
+Additionally, the Meeting class can be expanded to contain more fields without affecting the existing fields.

 Fields
-* `ClientName` - Name of the client involved
+* `ClientName` - Name of the client involved in the meeting.
   * The client referred here does not need to be in the ClientBook.
 * `DateTime` - Date and time when the meeting take place.
 * `Location` - Location where the meeting take place.